 Towering trees and bold poinsettias aren’t the only foliage plants that tell you it’s time for the holidays.
 When it comes to channeling the Yuletide spirit, festive Christmas herbs and spices are great for brewing teas, garnishing dishes, and infusing the home with aromatherapy to counter holiday stress.
-If you’re wondering what kinds of herbs are hardy enough for the holiday season and how you can grow and use them, we’ve got you covered.
+There are tons of herbs you can grow during the holiday season, but which ones are the best for your celebrations?
+This guide to Christmas herbs will help you get your garden in order for the season.

 Peppermint

 Perhaps the most famous holiday herb of them all is peppermint, which is beloved for its fresh and cooling taste.
 We love a striped candy cane as much as the next person, but you can definitely go straight to the source if you don’t have much of a sweet tooth.
+Peppermint, like other mints, is also easy to grow in an indoor herb garden.

 Peppermint seeds only take about two weeks to germinate, but propagating peppermint by stem cuttings is faster.
 Even easier is getting ready-to-go seedlings from your local nursery.
 In any case, peppermint is a prolific grower that thrives in full sun to partial shade and moist (but not soggy) soil.